Where to Find Work and Support as a Self Employed Carer

 If you are already a qualified carer but work for an agency, you may be ready to start working for yourself.
 Like any big change, becoming a Self Employed Carer can seem daunting, however, this kind of work tends to be more flexible and you have more control over the way you work.
 It’s valuable to have plenty of experience as a carer before becoming self-employed which can help you make vital decisions.

 Even if you are working for yourself, there is still a lot of support available for self-employed carers.
 Simply Business offers a fantastic step-by-step guide which details information including tax and business insurance.
-Research is indispensable when making a big change so the more you can learn, the better.
+Research is crucial when making a big change so the more you can learn, the better.

 Working as a Care Assistant